 Three main agencies investigate federal crimes: the Federal Bureau of Investigation (FBI), the Drug Enforcement Agency (DEA) and the Bureau of Alcohol, Tobacco, Firearms and Explosives (ATF).
-The vast majority of federal crimes are drug related, violent or white collar.
-The following are some examples of federal crimes:
+The vast majority of federal crimes are drug related, violent or white collar, like federal firearm charges, human trafficking, and capital murder.
+Below are additional examples of federal crimes.

 A federal charge has many different steps.
 Each step has its own procedure and has its own purpose in a federal crime.
 It is important to retain an attorney such as Brett A. Podolsky as soon as possible in a federal procedure so that he may begin preparing an effective defense.

-The following steps can be expected for a federal crime:
+The following steps can be expected for most federal crimes: